-You will not realize a capital gain or capital loss when you switch between series of the Fund.
+You will not realize a capital gain or capital loss when you switch between series of the same Fund.
 The cost of the acquired units will be equal to the ACB of the units that you switched.

-Other switches involve a redemption of the units being switched and a purchase of the units acquired on the switch, and thus are taxable.
+Other switches involve a redemption of the units being switched and a purchase of the units acquired on the switch.